mayur-k4444/customer-behaviour-analysis/README.md

 The three KPI cards at the top give an instant snapshot of the business — we have 3,900 customers, they spend an average of $59.76 per transaction, and the average review rating is 3.75 out of 5.
 ________________________________________
-3 — Walk Through Each Visual (Left to Right, Top to Bottom) Follow the flow of the charts on the dashboard — jumping all over the place would be distracting, and following what's already on the dashboard serves as a visual guide.
+## 3 — Walk Through Each Visual (Left to Right, Top to Bottom)
-🔵 Donut Chart — Subscription Status
+- 🔵 Donut Chart — Subscription Status
 "Only 27% of customers are subscribed.
 This means 73% are non-subscribers, which is a business opportunity — converting them to subscribers could significantly increase revenue."
 🔵 Revenue by Category (Bar Chart)
 "Clothing generates the highest revenue, followed by Accessories, Footwear, and Outerwear.
 This tells the business where to focus marketing efforts."